CodeItQuick/CodeItQuick.github.io/_drafts/2025-09-10-OOP-The-Great-Debate-Classes-Vs-Closures.md

 # The prelude, definitions

+I'm going to define CQS, CQRS, and request/response paradigms before discussing what is truly "OOP" code vs what is truly "functional" code.
+Keep in mind this is just my take, as a primarily OOP developer.

 ## Command Query Separation (CQS)

 Command query separation is necessary for "proper objected oriented" programming.
 It involves separation of commands (or the behaviour part)